-Are you a resident in Bend, Oregon, with a pending personal injury case and planning to get a lawsuit loan?
+Are you a resident of Bend, Oregon, with a pending personal injury case and planning to get a lawsuit loan?
 Then, you need to cover all bases and understand what lawsuit loans are.

 Applying for a lawsuit loan can help you get immediate funds before your case settles.
 But there are pros and cons to getting settlement loans.
-If you want to know more about what a settlement loan is all about and how you can apply and qualify for it, then make the call at (866) 407-6404 today.
+If you want to know more about a settlement loan and how you can apply and qualify for it, then call (866) 407-6404 today.
 Settlement funding is not beyond your reach!

 What is a lawsuit loan?

 Pre settlement loans allow plaintiffs to cash in a portion of their future compensation and use it while the case is still ongoing.
 The borrower then pays for the pre settlement loan upon receiving their compensation.
-Although termed a loan, it’s still different from traditional loans in terms of payment arrangement and structure.
+Although termed a loan, it differs from traditional loans regarding payment arrangement and structure.

 A settlement loan can tide you over, but it’s not always the best choice.
 It also has its pros and cons.